-The answer could be Yes, No, or Both
+The Yes, No, or Both answer

-1. Yes: Man has “limited free will”
+1. Yes, we have “limited free will”

 We have “free will,” but that freedom is constricted by fear of consequence.
 For example, we’re free to disobey God but careful to displease Him.
 Remove consequences, and man will choose things that please him—not what pleases God.
 [Sin disables]